LATOKEN/latoken-api-v2-dotnet-client/README.md

     var latokenRestClient =
             new LARestClient(new HttpClient() { BaseAddress = new Uri("https://api.latoken.com") });

-    //Generate your public and private API keys on the [Profile/API Keys webpage](https://latoken.com/account/apikeys) ClientCredentials credentials = new ClientCredentials
+    //Generate your public and private API keys on this page https://latoken.com/account/apikeys ClientCredentials credentials = new ClientCredentials
     {
         ApiKey = "Your Public API Key",